-The marketing concept you want to use depends on your business, your product or service and your relationship with your customers.
+The concept of marketing you choose depends on your business, your product or service, and your relationship with your customers.

 There are also several other factors to consider.
-Some concepts, such as the production concept, must be approached cautiously.
+We must approach some concepts, such as the production concept, cautiously.

-By using the marketing concept and the societal marketing concept as the underpinning ideas for your marketing strategy, you build a firm foundation on which to grow your business long-term.
+By incorporating the marketing and societal marketing concepts into your marketing strategy, you establish a solid foundation to foster the long-term growth of your business.